There are lots of reasons to buy a DryCycle:

 In all of the crashes we watched on Youtube we would have been far happier to have been in a DryCycle than on a bicycle.
 If you fancy doing a similar mental exercise in comparative safety try searching YouTube for 'bicycle crash test compilation' and watch videos of Russian cyclists crashing into vehicles, or just falling off their bicycles :)

 What maintenance does it need?

 The chain requires oiling every 2,500 miles, or 3 months, to give smooth operation, you could do it less often, but the wear on chain and sprockets will be increased and the vehicle will be less efficient.
-Though this is more frequent than the oil changes needed on on cars, this compares very favourably with bicycles or motorcycles as our drivechain is fully enclosed and so not subjected to road debris that those other cycles suffer from.
+Though this is more frequent than the oil changes needed on on cars, but less frequent than bicycles or motorcycles as our drivechain is fully enclosed and so not subjected to road debris that those other cycles suffer from.

 Oiling the chain is a simple procedure that you can perform with easily available and inexpensive 'dry conditions' bicycle chain oil and merely involves tipping the DryCycle on it’s back and applying oil at the designated locations, so it's not as big a job as an oil change on a car anyway.

 The forward/neutral/reverse gearbox does require oil changes, but since it is a sealed unit this is even more infrequent at every 5,000 miles, or 12 months, you’ll need to unclick the undertray to do this and unbolt the gearbox.

 Unlike motorcycles we have sprung chain tensioners on every section of chain so that you won’t need to tension the chains ever, with motorcycles this is a job you should do every 500 miles, so this is a big advantage of a DryCycle over a motorcycle in terms of maintenance, you will need to replace the chains and sprockets once they wear out or break of course, this is where oiling the chain helps to make the chains and sprockets last longer.